Convert DOCX to HTML in Java with GroupDocs.Editor – A Complete Guide

 EditableDocument beforeEdit = editor.edit(editOptions);

-3. Extract HTML, modify it, and convert word html java style
+3. Extract HTML, modify it, and convert docx to html style

 String allEmbeddedInsideString = beforeEdit.getEmbeddedHtml();